nxp-mcuxpresso/mcuxsdk-examples/el2go_examples/el2go_import_blob/el2go_import_blob_ns/readme.md

     - **[ZIP]** First compile the *el2go_import_blob_s* project and then the *el2go_import_blob_ns* project.

 6. Connect the USB-C (FRDM-RW612, FRDM-MCXN947) or Micro-USB (RD-RW612-BGA, MCX-N5XX-EVK or MCX-N9XX-EVK) cable to the PC host and the MCU-Link USB port (J10 [FRDM-RW612], J7 [RD-RW612-BGA], J5 [MCX-N5XX-EVK or MCX-N9XX-EVK] or J17 [FRDM-MCXN947]) on the board.
+6. Connect the USB-C (FRDM-RW612, FRDM-MCXN947T) or Micro-USB (RD-RW612-BGA, MCX-N5XX-EVK or MCX-N9XX-EVK) cable to the PC host and the MCU-Link USB port (J10 [FRDM-RW612], J7 [RD-RW612-BGA], J5 [MCX-N5XX-EVK or MCX-N9XX-EVK] or J17 [FRDM-MCXN947T]) on the board.

 7. Open a serial terminal with the following settings: